What is the purpose of a detention pond?

 Depending on its design, some detention basins are dry-bottomed and all the water drains between storms.
 Some are more pond-like and hold open water all of the time.
 Finally, some are more wetland-like with a mix of water and vegetation.

 All three types are designed to hold a specified amount of stormwater (storage capacity) based on the need of the development.
-Local ordinance governs the storage capacity and the release rate of a detention basin.
+Local ordinance governs the storage capacity and the release rate of a detention basin, usually based on handling specific-sized storms.

 What are the benefits of a detention pond?